flux-framework/flux-core/doc/man1/flux-exec.rst

 .. option:: -l, --label-io

-   Label lines of output with the source RANK.
+   Label lines of output with the source broker RANK.
+This option is not affected by :option:`--jobid`.

 .. option:: -n, --noinput